 Widerman Malek, PL Attorney Ed Kinberg has been a supporter of the Space Coast Community Law School since the Brevard Bar Foundation began offering this program in Brevard County in 2010.
 The Space Coast Community Law School offers free legal seminars to the public on a variety of topics.
 Its mission is to offer courses in very areas of the law to interested citizens.
 The courses are designed to assist the residents of Brevard County in understanding various areas of the law and how those laws affect them.
 The School offers a series of two hour classes over an eight week period.
 Past courses have had classes on constitutional law, family law, business law, immigration law and election law as well as many other subjects.

-Eric Hostetler serves on the Campaign Committee and is a past Chairperson for the United Way Emerging Leaders and past Board Member for United Way of Brevard County, which is focused on serving the needs of the Brevard County community.
+Attorneys Mark Malek and Eric Hostetler serves on the Campaign Committee and is a past Chairperson for the United Way Emerging Leaders and past Board Member for United Way of Brevard County, which is focused on serving the needs of the Brevard County community.

 Scott Dixon is a proud member of the Board of Directors of Nana’s House.
 Nana’s House is a private Brevard County children’s home that provides a safe, secure, loving, home where Neglected, Abused, Needy, or Abandoned children can come and experience God’s love.
 Children come to Nana’s House when their parents, or other legal guardian, relinquish custody or are otherwise unable to physically care for their child.
 Nana’s House provides them with a safe home which includes house parents and places them in private school or homeschools until they can safely return to their own home.

-Kelly Swartz is the President of the Board of Directors and Ed Kinberg has served two terms as the President of the Brevard Bar Foundation and continues to serve on the Board of Directors.
+Kelly Swartz is the Past President of the Board of Directors and Ed Kinberg has served two terms as the President of the Brevard Bar Foundation and continues to serve on the Board of Directors.
 The Bar Foundation selects a local non-profit each month to receive a donation from the foundation.
 The Foundation also sponsors the Space Coast Community Law School, a series of two hours lectures presented each year to provide information on various legal issues to the residents of Brevard County.